grey-fish/grey-fish.github.io/Natas/Level13.md

   ![Level 13.5 Solution](./images/Level13.5_solution.png)
 <br/>

-#### Takeaways
+<span id=green>Takeaways:</span>
     - We can use vim as a Hex editor
     - Magic Numbers are used to identify file types

 <br/>